Oil and gas explorer with acreage in US and Australia

 Net production attributable to Mosman was 6,476 barrels equivalent (4,417) or 35 barrels per day on average.

-Stanley-2 will increase output with longer-term potential for third and fourth wells at the field.
+Stanley-3 should add to output with longer-term potential for a fourth wells at the field.

 Horizontal wells to boost production at Welch.